-After mounting the Guest Additions ISO file, the Windows guest should automatically start the Guest Additions installer, which installs the Guest Additions into your Windows guest.
+In the "Devices" menu in the virtual machine's menu bar, VirtualBox has a handy menu item named "Install guest additions", which mounts the Guest Additions ISO file inside your virtual machine.
+A Windows guest should then automatically start the Guest Additions installer, which installs the Guest Additions into your Windows guest.

-Note: For Direct 3D acceleration to work in a Windows Guest, you must install the Guest Additions in "Safe Mode"; see chapter 13, Known limitations, page 252 for details.
+Note: For Direct 3D acceleration to work in a Windows Guest, you must install the Guest Additions in "Safe Mode"; see chapter 13, Known limitations, page 208 for details.